kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 Distributed CAPE
 ==================

-This works under the main server web interface, so everything is transparent for end user, even if they were analyzer on another server(s)
+This works under the main server web interface, so everything is transparent for the end user, even if they were analyzed on another server(s).

-Deploy each server as normal serve and later just register it as worker on master server where dist.py is running
+Deploy each server as a normal server and later just register it as a worker on the master server where dist.py is running.

 Dependencies
 ============